Offender & Family Research and Support Therapy.

 The term SEX OFFENDER is someone who HAS acted on those thoughts.
 Hostility flares up whenever the term 'sex offender' is heard.
 I understand the logic - at its bare roots - In loathing the 'unclean' we have solidarity, a powerful reason to connect and be collaboratively accepted.
-But - the reject based on disapproval does nothing to PREVENT future abuse, and nor does it create a place for potential offenders to go, to unravel these 'thought crimes' and be a safe NON-offender in the community.
+But - the rejection based on disapproval does nothing to PREVENT future abuse, and nor does it create a place for potential offenders to go, to unravel these 'thought crimes' and be a safe NON-offender in the community.
 In addition, it is worth remembering that these people do not simply disappear into thin air - they remain in the environment - often in secret - And yes, you may say they deserve that, but when that moment of anger has passed - this person is still in the environment and so are our children.
 There has to be a better way...

 FAMILY BREAKDOWNS and UNANSWERED QUESTIONS

 When a family member discloses sexual abuse - life can suddenly feel 'out of control'.
 The perpetrator may be someone you know or a total stranger, usually it is a close connection like a family member, then trusted outsiders, then the opportunist stranger.
 Often the perpetrator is a parent or stepparent or grandparent, but it can be ANYONE there are no exclusions.
 News of this natures often creates Shock, disbelief, anger, guilt, and sadness, sometimes leading to depression.
 Talk therapy holds no judgement about how you feel.
 You CAN say 'what, how, why'...